ValerioLembo/TheDiaTo_v1.0/README.md

      - Pressure levels (plev);
      - Time (time);

        N.B.
-The latitude must be N->S (the CDO command 'invertlat' may help adapting data to this requirement).
+The latitude must be S->N (the CDO command 'invertlat' may help adapting data to this requirement).
 The datasets must be global, i.e. spanning the whole Earth.

+       N.B.
+A calendar time must be defined and the time axis must refer to that.
+You may use the combination of 'setreftime' and 'settaxis' CDO commands in order to prepare the datasets.
+In doing so, the time resolution shall be correctly specifiend (see the CDO manual for more information).

     d.
 In case variable and dimension names do not comply to these requirements you may use the CDO command (for variables):